 Like a star making a comeback, the turtle can swan its wrinkled neck back to the twenties and early thirties, when it was a thing of beauty to cosmetic manufacturers.
 Turtlers, glad to get rid of the smelly oil left over after soup-making and other turtle business had reason to admire the acumen of the cosmetic promotors able to make women accept the turtle-for-beauty campaign.

-Conservationists like Archie Carr [1909-1987] drew attention to the plight of the sea turtle.
+The work of conservationists like Archie Carr [1909-1987] were instrumental in drawing attention to the plight of the sea turtle.

 Despite the ban on the use of turtle oil, there are still cosmetics labelled as ‘Turtle Oil’ or ‘Turtle Cream’ or ‘Creme de Tortuga’ on the market today.
-However, most of these are not made with real turtle oil.
+However, I doubt any are made with real turtle oil.

 A careful look at the ingredients list will help any purchaser make sure this is the case.